stumblefiend/jeremy.pugh/assets/scripts/google-drive-content-review.md

     <div class="alert-cyan">
       <p><span style="font-size:larger;">✎</span>
-      This Google Apps Script provides the document name, created date, last modified date, URL, and containing folder name only for Google Doc files and not Sheets, Slides, or other types of files such as documents saved in a .docx format.</p>
+      This example Google Apps Script provides the document name, created date, last modified date, URL, and folder name only for Google Doc files.</p>
     </div>

 6. To find the starting folder ID where you want to search for documents in each subfolder, click the Google Drive and note the ID after **folders/** in your browser's URL.